Introduction & Highlights

 July 3rd & 10th: Because of scheduled engineering work the 06.00am Weymouth Ė Waterloo boat train was routed via Trowbridge, Chippenham & Swindon, powered by D6548 & D6508 respectively.

-August: Further testing including some high speed runs to Bournemouth utilised D6580 and some TC units.
+August: Further testing of the TC units including some high speed runs to Bournemouth were carried out with D6580.
+The tests were shortlived pending delivery of suitably equipped South West Division Type 3s.
 The first public services began on August 15th using three 4TC units and D6542 on the 09.30 Waterloo - Bournemouth.
 Following the successful testing of push-pull equipped D6580 in the summer of 1965 Eastleigh now began conversion of nineteen locomotives with the next example D6521 (???) being out-shopped and tested between Farnham & Alton during the last week of September.

 September 30th: D6535 working the 19.53 Redbridge - Feltham freight ran through catch points at Weston signalbox with the locomotive ending up in an adjacent field.
 Initial attempts to recover the locomotive on October 2nd failed, it was successfully recoved on October 9th.